 Alacahöyük Hittite Dam

-It is probably one of over 10 dams that were built by Tudhaliya IV around 1240 BCE as it was written in the Hittite documents.
-The dam holds about 15,000 cubic meters of water and was restored in 2002.
-The Alacahöyük village still uses it for irrigation.
+Also known as Gölpınar Dam, it is probably one of over 10 dams that were built by Tudhaliya IV around 1240 BCE as it is stated in the Hittite documents.
+The dam was restored in 2002 and holds about 15,000 cubic meters of water.
+Alacahöyük village still uses it for irrigation.
+A stele base and a fragment of a round-top stele with hieroglyphic inscription which mentiones the goddess Hepat has been found during the cleanup process.

 Alexander, R. L. "A Great Queen on the Sphinx Piers at Alaca Hüyük," Anatolian Studies 39, 1989: 151-58.